How Much Do Hurricane Shutters Cost in 2025?

 Location

-Where you live significantly affects installation labor rates.
+Where you live significantly affects labor rates for installation.
 In areas with a higher cost of living, like big cities, you'll likely pay more for labor than in rural areas.
-If you're in a storm-prone state like Florida, Texas, or North Carolina, local regulations might require storm shutters.
-This increases demand for contractors and can drive labor rates up.
+If you live in a storm-prone state like Florida, Texas, or North Carolina, local regulations may require the installation of storm shutters.
+This increases demand for contractors and can drive up labor rates.

 Material